Cultivating good habits for kids is one of the most important parenting tasks we have. Here are some simple strategies to help!

 This might not seem like a habit, but it very much is.
 One way or another, images, sounds, words, and thoughts are going into our hearts.
 It’s a constant bombardment of information.
 These things get into our hearts through our eyes and our ears (Matthew 6:22–23).

 We will either have a habit of putting the ugly stuff before our eyes and ears or we will have a habit of putting pure and moral things before them.
 It can’t be both.
-The Bible warns us many times of the danger of what we see, what we listen to, and what we allow ourselves to think about.
+The Bible warns us to guard our hearts against the many dangers of what we see, what we listen to, and what we allow ourselves to think about.

 If you’d like help teaching your kids to guard their hearts, check out this post.